supotmaild/BasicPy/README.md

+-Quick use BasicPy
+-
+- from basic import basic
+- x=basic()                 only 2 steps ready!!

 # How it works

 - BasicPy work by exec() function in Python exec can run multiple line by insert \n between command line